iCliniq Logo

 Welcome to icliniq.com.

-As per the photograph (the attachment has been removed to protect the patient's privacy) and your description, it is more likely the child seems to be having something called a hemangioma.
-It is a small bulge in the wall of a blood vessel which becomes more prominent when more blood flows through it.
+As per the photograph (the attachment has been removed to protect the patient's privacy) and your description, it is more likely that the child seems to be having something called a hemangioma.
+It is a small bulge in the wall of a blood vessel that becomes more prominent when more blood flows through it.
 That is when the child is crying or straining, etc.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!